lmorg/murex/docs/parser/logical-or.md

 ## Examples

+### When true

-**Second command does not run because the first command doesn't error:**
+Second command does not run because the first command doesn't error:

 ```
 » out one || out two
 one
 ```

+### When false

-**Second command does run because the first command produces an error:**
+Second command does run because the first command produces an error:

 ```
 » err one || out two